 Gaming is a bandwidth-intensive activity.
 It requires a lot of data that is transferred from your gaming device to the game server.
 An internet speed of more than 20 megabits per second (Mbps) is often recommended for the majority of gaming.

-Read on to learn more about how gaming impacts your internet, the minimum speeds for gaming, how to reduce lag, and the most reliable internet options for gaming.
+Read on to learn more about how gaming impacts your internet, the minimum speeds for gaming, how to reduce lag, and the most reliable internet options and best VPNs for gaming.

 Minimum download speeds for gaming